 Some ways to develop a very clear and detailed picture of your business might include breaking expenses out by category or tracking the percentage of revenue that comes from each client.
-These are details about your business that can inform recession planning, so clarity and accuracy are key.
+These details about your business can inform recession planning, so clarity and accuracy are key.

 It can be tempting to try to maximize your reach by spreading your marketing efforts across every channel you can think of.
 This is rarely a good idea, and many successful businesses end up narrowing their marketing strategy.

-Even then, though, it’s not unusual for some of your marketing channels or strategies to outperform others.
+Even then, it’s not unusual for some of your marketing channels or strategies to outperform others.
 An excellent way to improve your overall marketing performance and reduce expenses is to focus only on the top performers.

 This is always good advice, especially for freelancers or very small businesses.
 Time, energy, and funds are often limited, so it makes sense to put them where they’ll also make the most impact.
 With a recession looming, this idea takes on even more importance.